-4.2 Data Analytics Assignment
+4.2 Data Analytics Assignments

-The data analytics assignment will require students to develop their audit data analytics skills by working with data, creating data visualizations, analyzing, interpreting results, and communicating findings.
+The data analytics assignments will require students to develop their audit data analytics skills by working with data, creating data visualizations, analyzing, interpreting results, and communicating findings using Excel and/or Power BI.
+For some of the assignments, students will use Pearson's MyLab.

-Students must complete the assignment individually.
+Students must complete the assignments individually.
 Plagiarism will not be tolerated.
-Assignments must be submitted through the Assignment tab on the course OWL site so that Turn It-In may be used to detect any plagiarism that may have occurred.
+Assignments must be submitted through the Assignment tab on the course OWL site or through Pearson's MyLab so that Turn It-In may be used to detect any plagiarism that may have occurred.